jbadomics/tnseq/README.md

 ## Introduction to Tn-seq

 In this lesson, we'll be analyzing Tn-seq data from an environmental bacterium that we study in the [Bond Lab](http://thebondlab.org), *Geobacter sulfurreducens*.
-This organism is a model system for microbial metal reduction and extracellular electron transfer, since these microbes obtain metabolic energy by respiring insoluble metal oxides like Fe and Mn located outside the cell.
+This organism is a model system for microbial metal reduction and extracellular electron transfer, since it obtains metabolic energy by respiring insoluble metal oxides like Fe and Mn located outside the cell.
 Our lab is interested in identifying the proteins involved in this remarkable ability to transfer electrons across two insulating biological membranes.

 Tn-seq is a hypothesis-generating tool for identifying genes that provide fitness benefit under particular conditions.
 The procedure requires the following: